Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 Cross Hall Farm Caravan Park

 Though technically this campsite is in Cumbria it still comes under the umbrella of the Yorkshire Dales National Park.
-This is a lovely spot to choose for camping in the Yorkshire Dales, especially if you have been to some of the others before.
+This is a lovely spot to choose from the campsites in the Yorkshire Dales, especially if you have been to some of the others before.

 The campsite is a working farm alongside which is great to see as I love being around animals.
 The campsite offers lots of options for the different types of campers.
 Cross Hall Farm have space for motorhomes, campers and caravans as well as spaces for tents and statics to rent out.